Pizzaman9988/Eksamen-Machine_Vision/README.md

 1. Edit `main.tex` to change the document structure and content.
 2. All figures, diagrams, and graphs can be placed under the folder called 'figures'
-3. Add your own sections in the `sections` folder and include them in `main.tex`.
-5. Update `references.bib` with your own references.
+3. Update `references.bib` with your own references.